 $273,552,592

-"Jerry Maguire" is as much about the intricacies of the sports business as it is about football itself.
-The film earned Tom Cruise a Golden Globe for Best Actor in a Motion Picture – Musical or Comedy and is renowned for one of the most iconic lines in sports movie history.
+More than a football tale, "Jerry Maguire" explores loyalty, ambition, and the pressures of the sports industry.
+The film won Tom Cruise a Golden Globe for Best Actor in a Motion Picture – Musical or Comedy and is cherished for its unforgettable, iconic moments and dialogue.

 DocumentarySport